awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/scc.md

 **Note**
 To make sure that your captions are properly synchronized with your video, check that the value for **Timecode source** in the **Video selector** section matches the timecodes in your captions file\.
 For example, if the timecodes in your captions file start at zero but your video has embedded timecodes starting at 01:00:00:00, change the default value for **Timecode source** from **Embedded** to **Start at 0**\.
 If you use the API or an SDK, you can find this setting in the JSON file of your job, called `TimecodeSource`, located in `Settings`, `Inputs`\.
 When you use SCC, you must provide a value for `TimecodeSource`\.
-Otherwise, AWS Elemental MediaConvert will not insert the captions\.
+Otherwise, MediaConvert will not insert the captions\.

 ## Use Cases for Time Delta<a name="time-delta-use-cases"></a>

 **SCC**: The start time for the captions is not 00:00:00:00\.
-For captions handling, AWS Elemental MediaConvert always treats the video and audio start time as 00:00:00, even if your input video file has embedded timecodes that start at a time other than 00:00:00:00\.
+For captions handling, MediaConvert always treats the video and audio start time as 00:00:00, even if your input video file has embedded timecodes that start at a time other than 00:00:00:00\.
 If your captions file assumes a start time other than 00:00:00, you might need to adjust the captions start time\.

 For example, your video file may have embedded timecodes that start at 00:05:00:00 and the first instance of dialogue that requires captions might be one minute into the video, at timecode 00:06:00:00\.
 If your captions file is set to begin captions at 00:06:00:00, you must subtract five minutes from the captions\.
 In this case, you would enter **\-300** in the **Time delta** field\.